icons8/lunacy-docs/docs/about.md

 ### Work online and offline

 You can work both with cloud and local documents.
-It's up to you to choose.
-You can switch between the cloud and local modes whenever you want.
+Switch between the cloud and local modes whenever you want.

 **Cloud documents**: